VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Methodology

 Gym \cite{brockman2016openai} is an open-source toolkit providing a standard interface for reinforcement learning.
 It offers a collection of pre-built environments and a framework for custom environment development.
 Agents are able to interact with environments through \textbf{step()} function, obtaining rewards, observations, termination signals, and other information at each time step.

 VisFly's ultimate mission is to facilitate the development of aerial robot learning for autonomous flight tasks.
 Therefore, we have taken the extensibility of the basic environment into account as much as possible when packaging the environment.
 Two abstract environment classes \textbf{droneGymEnvsBase}, \textbf{multiDroneGymEnvsBase} are provided.
 When users design custom tasks for a quadrotor, they need only define a class that inherits from the abstract gym environment class and overrides three functions: \textbf{get\_success()}, \textbf{get\_reward()}, and \textbf{get\_observation()} as shown in Lst. \ref{alg:inherit}.
 This approach creates a new gym environment tailored to the specific mission.
 We provide three examples in \refsec{Applications} for users to reference.
 This hierarchical architecture enables the training of models that can act as backbones for more complex tasks.
-For instance, a model trained for obstacle avoidance can serve as the low-level policy or backbone for higher-level autonomous tasks, such as search and rescue operations in wilderness areas.
+For instance, a model trained for stable hovering can serve as the low-level policy or backbone for higher-level autonomous tasks such as flying in cluttered environments.